Celebrating the Resurrection of Jesus Christ

 Most Christians outside of Asia Minor had their own early tradition regarding the celebration of the resurrection of Jesus.
-This was based on the Julian calendar, rather than on a date on any calendar in use by the Jews.
+This was based on the Roman calendar, rather than on the Jewish calendar.
 The tradition of most Christians from the second century forward was to have their annual celebration of the resurrection of Jesus on a Sunday, near the time of the spring equinox.
 They claimed to trace their tradition to Peter and Paul.

 Around A.D.
 154, Polycarp, bishop of the church at Smyrna in Asia Minor, visited Anicetus, bishop of the church at Rome.
-They discussed their different practices, and each recognized that the other had a legitimate tradition on which to base his practice.
-They agreed to respect one another's customs.
+They discussed their different practices, and each recognized that the other had a legitimate tradition.
+They agreed to respect one another’s customs.

-The council of Nicea in A.D.
-325 resolved the differences in practice.
-In the interest of uniformity, the Council decreed that the churches of Asia Minor would abandon the Nisan 14 tradition and adopt the tradition of the Western churches.
+The council of Nicea (in Asia Minor) resolved the differences in A.D.
+325. In the interest of uniformity, the Council decreed that the churches of Asia Minor would abandon the Nisan 14 tradition and adopt the majority tradition, that of the Western churches.
 Henceforth all Christian churches would be expected to celebrate the resurrection of Jesus on the Sunday following the full moon after the equinox of March 21.
-The practice of celebrating the resurrection of Jesus on Nisan 14 persisted for awhile in some few areas of Asia Minor.
+The practice of celebrating the resurrection of Jesus on Nisan 14 persisted for a while in a few areas of Asia Minor.

 Both ways of understanding the date for celebrating this festival trace back to apostolic traditions.
 One focused on the day of the month (as determined by a Jewish calendar).
 The other traditional observance, known today in English-speaking nations as Easter (nations using French, Spanish, Italian and Greek still refer to this observance of the resurrection of Jesus as Passover), focused on a day of the week determined by the Roman calendar.

 The Roman calendar, since its reform by Pope Gregory XIII in 1582, is the basis of the calendar we use today.
 To continue the Nisan 14 tradition today is to follow an ancient Christian tradition based on a Jewish liturgical calendar.
 But there is also something to be said for celebrating the crucifixion and resurrection of our Lord at the same time, measured by the same calendar, as the rest of our fellow Christians in the Western world.
-The issue, after all, is a sacred ceremony commemorating a sacred event—not a sacred calendar or a sacred day.
+The purpose is to commemorate a sacred event—not to make a particular day sacred.

-However, the annual spring celebration of the resurrection of Jesus was not even called Easter until centuries after Christians began celebrating it, and etymological authorities (those who study word origins) have cast doubt on Bede's accuracy.
+However, the annual spring celebration of the resurrection of Jesus was not called Easter until centuries after Christians began celebrating it, and etymological authorities (those who study word origins) have cast doubt on Bede’s theory.

-In a footnote in a circa 1850 edition of Eusebius' Ecclesiastical History, the translator, Isaac Boyle, suggested that "our word, Easter, is of Saxon origin, and of precisely the same import with its German cognate Ostern.
-The latter is derived from the old Teutonic form of auferstehn, auferstehung, i.e. resurrection."
+In a footnote in a mid 19th century edition of Eusebius’ Ecclesiastical History, the translator, Isaac Boyle, suggested that “our word, Easter, is of Saxon origin, and of precisely the same import with its German cognate Ostern.
+The latter is derived from the old Teutonic form of auferstehn, auferstehung, i.e. resurrection.”

 The Evangelical Dictionary of Theology (Baker Books, 1984) article on Easter, after mentioning Bede’s account, says it is “more likely” that the word Easter “came from a German root for dawn or east (the time and place of the rising sun).”
 The Oxford English Dictionary relates Easter and the east to a common root meaning dawn or morning.
 If these are accurate, Easter did not derive from the name of a spring goddess Eastre.
 Rather, both words came from a root that means “dawn,” or “morning/rising/new light,” or by extension, “resurrection.”

-More likely than Bede's explanation, it seems possible that the resurrection celebration was named Easter because the word described the promise of new light and new life brought to humankind by the new-risen Son.
+More likely than Bede’s explanation, it is possible that the resurrection celebration was named Easter because the word described the promise of new light and new life brought to humanity by the new-risen Son.